 - Michelangelo wanting to use Baxter's mutagen to turn himself into a human is a nod to a similar story from an episode of the 1987 cartoon.
 It also hearkens back to an abandoned follow-up film to the original live-action trilogy where the Turtles' mutation would've continued, and Mikey would've become human himself.

-- Mikey trying to blend in with the Halloween crowd is similar to how Raphael got into a costume party by pretending to wear a ninja turtle costume in the 80's cartoon.
-"All Hallows Thieves", a Mirage comic story that later was adapted to the 2003 cartoon, also featured the Turtles walking on the streets publicly on Halloween.
+- Mikey trying to blend in with the Halloween crowd is similar to how Raphael got into a costume party by pretending to wear a ninja turtle costume in the '80s cartoon.
+"All Hallows Thieves", a Mirage comic story that later was adapted to the 2003 cartoon, also features the Turtles walking on the streets publicly on Halloween.